-Exercise — especially in a hot environment -- is a common cause of muscle cramps, which is why endurance athletes often consume sports drinks that supply potassium, magnesium and and other electrolytes.
+Exercise — especially in a hot environment — is a common cause of muscle cramps, which is why endurance athletes often consume sports drinks that supply potassium, magnesium and other electrolytes.
 While bananas are just as useful in protecting against muscle cramps, they won't necessarily provide relief when one strikes.

 The average banana supplies about 420 milligrams of potassium, or just under 10 percent of the 4,700 milligrams that most adults should get each day.
-If your diet is low in potassium -- and the average American consumes 50 to 65 percent of the recommended amount, according to the Linus Pauling Institute -- eating a banana every day is an easy way to boost your intake.
+If your diet is low in potassium — and the average American consumes approximately 49 to 66 percent of the recommended amount, according to the Linus Pauling Institute — eating a banana every day is an easy way to boost your intake.

 Tight muscles are susceptible to cramping, so it's important to stretch regularly.
 The stretches that you use to keep your muscles flexible are the same stretches you should use when a cramp strikes.
-Walking can also help -- calf cramps tend to go away faster when you put your weight on your cramped leg.
+Walking can also help — calf cramps tend to go away faster when you put your weight on your cramped leg.

-Age can also be a factor -- middle-aged and older adults are more prone to nocturnal leg cramps, according to the Cleveland Clinic.
+Age can also be a factor — middle-aged and older adults are more prone to nocturnal leg cramps, according to the Cleveland Clinic.
 If you drink plenty of water, stretch regularly, get enough potassium and still have a problem with leg cramps, talk to your physician.

 Leg cramps have been linked to a variety of serious conditions, including hypothyroidism, diabetes and Parkinson's disease.